Mr-Hassaan-Tariq/AiKahaani/README.md

 ## API calls to backend

-Currently Turbo implements Next.js server actions in folder `frontend/apps/web/actions/` responsible for communication with the backend.
+Currently TubeGenius implements Next.js server actions in folder `frontend/apps/web/actions/` responsible for communication with the backend.
 When the server action is hit from the client, it fetches required data from Django API backend.

 ### API Client

 The query between server action and Django backend is handled by using an API client generated by `openapi-typescript-codegen` package.
-In Turbo, there is a function `getApiClient` available in `frontend/apps/web/lib/api.ts` which already implements default options and authentication tokens.
+In TubeGenius, there is a function `getApiClient` available in `frontend/apps/web/lib/api.ts` which already implements default options and authentication tokens.

 ### Updating OpenAPI schema